aa-sikkkk/C-syntaxChecker/README.md

 ## 📝 Overview

-C-SyntaxChecker is a tool designed to analyze C code for common syntax issues.
+C-SyntaxChecker is a tool designed to analyze C and C++ code for common syntax issues.
 It checks for bracket matching, keyword usage, function definitions, and more.
 This tool can help developers maintain clean and error-free code.

 ## 🌟 Features